USS Coghlan (DD-606)

 USS Coghlan (DD-606) was a Benson-class destroyer in the United States Navy during World War II.
 She was the second ship named for Joseph Bulloch Coghlan.

-Coghlan was launched 12 February 1942 by Bethlehem Shipbuilding Corporation, San Francisco, California; sponsored by Mrs. G. Coghlan; commissioned 10 July 1942, Lieutenant Commander B. F. Tompkins in command; and reported to the Pacific Fleet.
+Coghlan was launched on 12 February 1942 by Bethlehem Shipbuilding Corporation, San Francisco, California; sponsored by Mrs. G. Coghlan; commissioned on 10 July 1942, Lieutenant Commander B. F. Tompkins in command; and reported to the Pacific Fleet.

 Service history

-Coghlan sailed from San Francisco 22 September 1942 for Pearl Harbor and Kodiak, Alaska, arriving 13 October for convoy and patrol duty.
-She supported Army landings on Amchitka 12 January 1943, and participated in the bombardment of Gibson Island at the entrance of Chicago Harbor 18 February.
+Coghlan sailed from San Francisco on 22 September 1942 for Pearl Harbor and Kodiak, Alaska, arriving on 13 October for convoy and patrol duty.
+She supported Army landings on Amchitka on 12 January 1943, and participated in the bombardment of Gibson Island at the entrance of Chicago Harbor on 18 February.
 On 20 February, she aided in the sinking of a Japanese merchantman.
 On 15 March she cleared Dutch Harbor with a force to patrol against Japanese shipping south and west of Kiska to prevent reinforcement of Japanese-held Attu.
 On 26 March, her group turned a larger Japanese force back in the Battle of the Komandorski Islands.
 In this action, Coghlan screened Richmond, and laid smoke for Salt Lake City; she was hit once by a Japanese shell, but sustained no casualties.
-She bombarded Holtz and Chicago harbors 26 April, and with the southern support group covered the landings on Attu from 11 May to 2 June.
+She bombarded Holtz and Chicago harbors on 26 April, and the southern support group covered the landings on Attu from 11 May to 2 June.
 Overhauled at San Francisco in July, Coghlan returned to Adak on 13 August for 2 final weeks on patrol in the Aleutian Islands.

-Coghlan sailed 25 August 1943 for Pearl Harbor, arriving 1 September.
+Coghlan sailed on 25 August 1943 for Pearl Harbor, arriving on 1 September.
 After taking part in the raids on Baker and Tarawa Islands from 15 to 17 September and the attack on Wake Island on 5 October, Coghlan replenished at Pearl Harbor and sailed on 31 October for escort and screening duties in the assault on the Gilbert Islands.
 She returned to Pearl Harbor 11 December.